rolandboon/glasswork/docs/guide/routes.md

 - **Date objects** → ISO 8601 strings
 - **Decimal objects** (Prisma) → numbers

+Serialization is **deep and recursive**, meaning nested objects and arrays are automatically traversed and transformed.
+This ensures that deeply nested relationships (e.g., `user.posts[0].createdAt`) are correctly serialized.

+To prevent infinite loops with circular references, serialization has a **maximum depth of 20**.
+If your data structure is deeper than this, an error will be thrown.

 ```typescript
 // Your handler can return Prisma objects directly
 router.get('/users/:id', ...route({